meija1/heritage-housing-issues/README.md

 * Apply categorical or numerical encoders to transform the data.
 * Find the best regressor model with best parameters to predict house sale price.
-* Create a dashboard for client to visualize data and have an interface to predict house price
+* Create a dashboard for client to visualize data and have an interface to predict house price User Stories:
+* As a user I can view variable features so that it's understood which correlates to the house sale price.
+* As a user I can view project summary so that it's understood what and how the project works.
+* As a user I can view project hypothesis so that I see if data has been validated.
+* As a user I can select 4 house attribute so that I can view predicted price for all 4 inherited houses.
+* As a user I can view model performance so that its known of how the model works and it's accuracy.

 ## ML Business Case
 * We want ML model to predict sale price of a house and be able to visualize the data on a user friendly dashboard.